Paul Chander

 Lecturer in Law

-Chander clerked for three judges at the Superior Court of California, County of Los Angeles, including Hon.
+Chander began his legal career as an Equal Justice Works Fellow at the Center for Community-Based Enterprise in Detroit, Mich., where he provided transactional legal services to small businesses to promote community economic development.
+He clerked for three judges at the Superior Court of California, County of Los Angeles, including Hon.
 David Sotelo, Hon.
 Dennis J. Landín, and Hon.
 Craig D. Karlan.
-He began his legal career as an Equal Justice Works Fellow at the Center for Community-Based Enterprise in Detroit, Mich., where he provided transactional legal services to small businesses to promote community economic development.
-Before law school, Chander worked as a field organizer for the Obama-Biden campaign in Ohio.
+Before law school, Chander worked as a Field Organizer for the Obama-Biden campaign in Dayton, Ohio.

-Outside of practice, Chander serves on the boards of various organizations devoted to legal education and reform.
-He is the Judicial Evaluations co-chair of the South Asian Bar Association of Southern California; the Constitution in the Classroom chair of the American Constitution Society – Los Angeles Lawyer Chapter; and a member of the California Lawyers Association, Antitrust and Unfair Competition Law Section.
+Chander serves on various organizations dedicated to advancing inclusion and equity in the law and legal profession.
+He has been the Judicial Evaluations co-chair of the South Asian Bar Association of Southern California; the Constitution in the Classroom chair of the American Constitution Society – Los Angeles Lawyer Chapter; and a member of the California Lawyers Association, Antitrust and Unfair Competition Law Section.

 Chander earned his JD from Columbia Law School, where he was a Tony Patiño Fellow and a Lowenstein Fellow.
 He received his BA with honors from UCLA, where he was inducted into Phi Beta Kappa, awarded the Donald A. Strauss Public Service Scholarship, and granted the Distinguished Senior Award.